Tactical Flight Officer

 In order to make sure you are suitable for the role, you’ll go through a thorough recruitment process.
 The process involves multiple stages and you will be required to pass each stage before moving onto the next.

-The recruitment process concludes with a 3 week residential initial TFO Course.
+The recruitment process concludes with a 4 week TFO Course.
 This is a final assessment of suitability to continue onto a secondment or posting (work as a NPAS TFO, Police Officers are seconded and Police Staff are employed by West Yorkshire Police).

-The selection criteria can be divided into six clear individual elements – none of which require previous flight experience but does require an ability to research, learn and develop.
-These elements all overlap in one way or another but take place on separate days.
-From application to appointment is usually takes 10-12 weeks.
+The selection criteria can be divided into individual elements – none of which require previous flight experience but does require an ability to research, learn and develop.

 Being a TFO will provide you with unique and rewarding opportunities to enhance your career, develop personally and professionally, and gain experience rarely found at this rank / level.
 Additional qualifications and courses, both aviation and non-aviation related, are available for lateral career development including TFO Training Officer opportunities.